ii/coredns/plugin/pprof/README.md

 will listen on localhost:6053.

 > This is a debugging tool.
 Certain requests (such as collecting execution traces) can be slow.
 If
-> you use pprof on a live site, consider restricting access or enabling it only temporarily.
+> you use pprof on a live server, consider restricting access or enabling it only temporarily.

 For more information, please see [Go's pprof documentation](https://golang.org/pkg/net/http/pprof/) and read